 Heinz Pittsburgh Regional History Center

 Located in Pittsburgh's historic strip district, this museum and research facility is devoted to the history and heritage of Western PA.
 Exhibits include a restored trolley, Conestoga wagon, full-size period homes, and a children’s Discovery Place.

 Plat books of Pittsburgh, which show property owners, churches, cemeteries, mills, schools, roads, railroads, lakes, ponds, rivers, and streams.
 When completed, the project will show the changing urban landscape of Pittsburgh from early 1870s to the late 1930s.
 From the Digital Research Library, University of Pittsburgh.

 The Library and Archives of HSWP offers a non-circulating collection of materials documenting life in Western Pennsylvania.
 The Reading Room and collections are located at the Senator John Heinz Pittsburgh Regional History Center.
 You can search the catalog of their materials online.

 This wonderful history from the Society for the Preservation of The Duquesne Heights Incline Pittsburgh, Pennsylvania includes early history, interesting facts, photos, newspaper articles, links and more.

-A history of Pittsburgh's rivers, dams, lakes and reservoirs including floods and ice, cemetery reinternments, military construction and navigation improvements from the US Army Corps of Engineers Pittsburgh District.
+A history of Pittsburgh's rivers, dams, lakes and reservoirs including military construction and navigation improvements.

 Pittsburgh History and Landmarks Foundation